Conflict of Interests

 Date Adopted by Chief Executive Officer – 28th May 2018

-Building on our heritage as a leading consumer protection and membership organisation in the home improvement sector, we are CTSI approved and have over 10 years’ experience helping businesses and consumers alike.
-We provide industry-leading expertise and continually work to improve services and standards across the sector.
+QASSS protects consumers and mitigates risks across the home improvement, renewables and building repair sector.
+Building on our heritage as a leading consumer protection organisation in the home improvement sector, we are CTSI approved and provide industry-leading expertise and continually work to improve services and standards across the sector.